ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 - Mark the forum as read using the link at the top right.
 - Follow any new threads, reading each one and helping out when you can.
 You can use the unread icons to make sure you keep up.
-- Read the [available guides](/wiki/List_of_Guides "List of Guides") to polish up your osu! knowledge.
-If the guides in there doesn't satisfy you, you can contribute to them!
+- Read the [available guides](/wiki/Guides) to polish up on your osu! knowledge.
+If the guides in there does not satisfy you, then contribute to them.

 ## Help check/mod beatmaps!